 Taste-Tested and Trail-Tested

-You can find a stick pack of Liquid I.V. in one of my active backpacks almost at all times: Liquid I.V. lives in my running vest, in my biking backpack, and in my CrossFit bag.
+You can find a stick pack of Liquid I.V. in one of my active backpacks almost at all times: Liquid I.V. lives in my favorite hydration vest for running, in my biking backpack, and in my CrossFit bag.
 Not only have I been using it for years, but other members of our product testing team have tried it, and we’re certified nutrition coaches and personal trainers who can break down the supplement facts and ingredients list to tell you how Liquid I.V. will affect your body.

 Liquid I.V.
 Hydration Multiplier